Ngaire Lane: Later life and death

 On 21 May 1949, Lane married Kenneth Miller Galloway—a medical student at the University of Otago—in Thames, and the couple moved to Nelson the following year.
 The couple went on to have five children.
 Ken Galloway died in 2007.

 Ngaire Galloway was appointed as a justice of the peace in 1980, and as a marriage celebrant in 1983.
 She served as a member of the Nelson College board of trustees, and was the first woman to be president of the Nelson Tasman Justice of the Peace Association.
 In 2011, she was inducted into Nelson's Legends of Sport.
 Galloway's granddaughter, Gina Galloway, won a bronze medal in the 100 m backstroke at the 2017 Commonwealth Youth Games and competed at the 2018 Summer Youth Olympics.

 Galloway died in Nelson on 9 July 2021, aged 95.
 She was the last surviving member of the 1948 New Zealand Olympic team.

-Honorific eponymn
+Honorific eponym

 in 1996, the Nelson City Council named a pedestrian walkway and street, adjacent to the city's Riverside Pool, Ngaire Lane and Ngaire Place, respectively, in Galloway's honour.